wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

     }
 ```

-IN the `AppDelegate` file add delegate to listen for Client SDK connection state changes:
+In the `AppDelegate` file add delegate to listen for Client SDK connection state changes:

 ```swift
 extension AppDelegate: NXMClientDelegate {